ysrepo/sandbox/README.md

       - apply the changes immediately to your current terminal session by running `source ~/.bashrc`

-1. Run `sudo apt install nasm`.
+1. In the "WSL: Ubuntu" terminal run `sudo apt install nasm`.
 This is an additional necessary dependency to build FFmpeg from sources

 1. Delete the FFmpeg directory (located on `sandbox/FFmpeg` containing a stub file named `here_files_from_ffmpeg_rep`) which is cloned from the sandbox repository

-1. Run `git update-index --skip-worktree ./FFmpeg/here_files_from_ffmpeg_rep`
+1. In the "WSL: Ubuntu" terminal run `git update-index --skip-worktree ./FFmpeg/here_files_from_ffmpeg_rep`

    a.
 This will untrack from git changes the deleted stub file named `here_files_from_ffmpeg_rep`, which is present only for clarity purpose

 1. Then run `git clone https://github.com/FFmpeg/FFmpeg.git` (this will newly create the FFmpeg folder at the place of the old one you just deleted and will clone sources from the origin repository)

-1. In the terminal navigate into the cloned FFmpeg directory with sources and run `git checkout n8.1` (this tag version is checked and works fully compatible with code and is able for debugging)
+1. In the "WSL: Ubuntu" terminal navigate into the cloned FFmpeg directory with sources and run `git checkout n8.1` (this tag version is checked and works fully compatible with code and is able for debugging)

 1. Here in the `FFmpeg/` directory from the terminal run `./configure --enable-shared --enable-static --enable-pic --enable-debug=3 --disable-optimizations --disable-stripping --extra-ldflags="-L/usr/local/lib -Wl,-rpath,/usr/local/lib" --extra-cflags="-Og -fno-omit-frame-pointer -fno-inline"`